christofferaakre/lang/readme.md

 separated by spaces, and newlines and excess whitespace are ignored.
 You can use `#` to type comments, anything afer a `#` will be ignored.

-Currently the only type of data that is supported is integers.
+Currently the only type of data that is supported is signed integers.
 Nested if-else blocks and loops are supported.

 | Operation  | Syntax  | Description  |